han4wluc/han4wluc.com/src/blog/2024/03-book-review-philosophy-of-software-design.md

 What chapter is about

 It is very important to distinguish interface from implementation.
 When working on a task that involves different modules, is impossible to understand the implementation of all modules.
-That would be too big of a cognitive loaad.
+That would be too big of a cognitive load.
 Instead, what we can do is to be able to understand the interface of the relevant modules would be enough.

 Do not attach implementation with interface.
 When implementation changes, the interface should not change.

+Modules should have a smaller interface and a larger implementation.
+This is they key.
+Most of the complexity lies in the implementation.
+The interface is usually simple.
+So if you are able to do that, the complexity that you have added is only the size of the interface, while the features or value that is added is the size of the implemetation.
+We have added a lot of features while introducing little complexity.

+Modules should be considered first before considering to split the codebase into a separate library or microservice.
+Module gets many of the benefits of spllitting to a codebase while not having the overhead of a separate library or microservice.

 ## Chapter 5 Information Hiding